qhariN/Cromo/README.md

   return Response.redirect(`https://google.com/search?q=${world}`)
 }

-// default handler will be called if there is no specific handler for the method export default (context: CromoContext): Response => {
+// default handler is called if there is no specific handler for the method export default (context: CromoContext): Response => {
   return Response.json(null, 404)
 }